Philadelphia Athletics

-The final logo for Philadelphia Athletics is a white with blue outline elephant standing on a baseball with three legs.
-The elephant is holding a bat in it’s trunk.
-On the elephant’s back is “A’s” in white on a orange background.
-The baseball and elephant are on a orange diamond.
+The final logo for Philadelphia Athletics is a white, blue, outlined elephant standing on a baseball with three legs.
+The elephant is holding a bat in its trunk.
+On the elephant's back is "A's" in white on an orange background.
+The baseball and elephant are on an orange diamond.

 1939 - 1953